francesco-re-1107/serial-communicator/README.md

 # Serial Communicator
-This program lets you send files to serial ports and reactive data from them
+This program lets you send files to serial ports and receive data from them.

 ## Screenshot
 ![screenshot](https://i.imgur.com/ioGSW0z.png)